Getting Started with Blood and Plunder

 • The Starter set comes with:

 FORCE LISTS – Basic content for the British and Pirates Nations + some characters.
-To get the full set of units for “Raise the Black” you need to actual expansion set book: https://www.firelockgames.com/product/raise-the-black-expansion-book/?ref=pigment
+To get the full set of units for all nations you need to actual “Raise the Black” expansion set book: https://www.firelockgames.com/product/raise-the-black-expansion-book/?ref=pigment

 SCENARIOS – a Land, Sea and Ampbious version of 5 different Scenario types (e.g. 15 scenarios) + a bonus “Blackbeard’s Final Battle”.
 It also has rules for making your own scenarios and content for things like night fighting, sentries/alarms, limited visibility, etc.